Project Reports

 f

 Search for articles that provide background helpful for your project {algorithms, designs, standards, etc.}.
-At least one article should be from a scholarly journal or conference.
-Suggest searching IEEE Xplore.
+At least one article should be from a peer-reviewed scholarly journal or conference.
+I suggest searching IEEE Xplore.
 From off-campus, use the library link.

 Describe the background information you found and comment on its utility for your project.